carlosusandi/octodns/README.md

 Usage:
  ./verify <config> <domain> <nameserver>

 config: contains new branch that we expect to have changes
-domain:
+domain: domain we are trying to verify
+nameserver: use only one nameserver per invocation

 for example:
 verify config/branch.yaml dns-exercise.dev ns-179.awsdns-22.com
-domain: domain we are trying to verify
-nameserver: use only one nameserver per invocation

  this tool will create a new file change.yaml in the same folder where the verify script is

 Note: the tool has been tested agains the following nameservers: ns-179.awsdns-22.com